GuangxingHan/guangxinghan.github.io/index.md

 I received my Ph.D. from the Department of Computer Science and Technology at Tsinghua University in 2019 under the supervision of Prof. Chongrong Li.
 Before that, I received my bachelor's degree in Beijing University of Posts and Telecommunications (BUPT) in 2014.

-My current research topics include object detection in images and videos, optical flow, person re-identification, domain adaptation and GANs.
+My current research topics include object detection in images and videos, optical flow, video understanding, person re-identification, domain adaptation and GANs.

 ## Selected Publications